steedos/steedos-docs/docs/no-code/application/app.md

 ---
-title: Build Your Own Steedos Application
+title: Custom App
-sidebar_position: 2
+sidebar_position: 10
 ---

+# Build Your Own Steedos Application

 An app is a collection of items that work together to serve a particular function.